 „Nice to meet you, Virla“, her voice declined in instant attraction.

 Flash brought me back to the cliff, thunder boomed violently after five seconds passed.
 Over the pond, a shadow wiggled like a smoke throwing long tentacles to run away.
-My back detached and split into four orbs, which prolonged their shape and built proton engines.
+My back detached and split into four orbs, which prolonged their shape and built photon engines.
 I jumped and the boosters took me in flight, evading the black spikes hurling for the clouds.
-A shook of arm turned the forehand into plasma cannon, aiming system locked on the specter and marked it red.
+I shook my arm and the forehand turned into a plasma cannon, aiming system locked on the specter and marked it red.
 Engines down, I landed on my feet and caused a big splash.
 Surrounding protested my intrusion, creepy whistle amplified, while the rain kept shooting at an angle.
 Carefully I pulled my next step, looked around and got near the shadow.
 The damn thing sensed me and tried to mount the fifth spike on my left.
 A shot from the cannon broke the structure in uneven pieces, made the wraith look for another way.
 I chased it to a stretch of water where it stopped.
 I looked at it, the oblique physique and swollen part where the head should be.
-The creature screamed at me, startled for its life.
+The creature screamed at me, showed its fangs, startled for its life.
 I pulled the trigger and neutralized it.

 „Virla, come see.
 I found another one“, she cried ecstatically and I rushed to estimate the danger.

 On the top of her finger, a blue butterfly crept looking for water.
 I released steam, tension dropped, it was a harmless thing occupying her hand.